StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 StackState's Autonomous Anomaly Detection doesn't need manual fine-grained configuration.
 It gives high level controls to the user in the following ways:
 * The stream priority can be set to `HIGH` and this will let anomaly detector to know that this stream is important
-* The user can prioritize parts of landscape for for anomaly detection by starring a view.
+* The user can prioritize parts of landscape for for anomaly detection by starring a [View](/use/views.md).
 The more stars view has got, the high its rank and the high chance that the components in the view are scheduled for anomaly detection.

 Autonomous Anomaly Detection Service automatically finds the right machine learning algorithm for each data stream using AutoML.
 This is a collection of anomaly detection algorithms, the semantics of the data, correlations among data streams, user feedback, and historical IT incidents.
 Autonomous Anomaly Detection tries different ways to detect anomalies and finds the one that detects the most meaningful anomalies making sure it doesn't have false positives.